wet-boew-wem/website/src/documents/features/menu.html.md

 * Ensure the override default title is on and text is empty.
 * Check that Block title embedded in menu option is enabled.
-* Select the appropriate theme function override
+* Select the appropriate theme function override.

   * Default
   * Megamenu